adamhathcock/adamhathcock.github.io/_posts/2016-12-02-c-lambda-ecs-to-slack.markdown

 ---
 published: true
-title: C# Lambdas for ECS Alerts
+title: C# Lambdas for ECS Alerts - updated
 layout: post
 ---
+# UPDATED #

+I was dumb, Docker isn't required.

 I created a C# AWS Lambda for fun.
 I didn't like reading node.js javascript for something similar so I decided to try the new C# Lambda.
 Hopefully, this is a good sample for others.

 Code is all here: [Visibility.Lambda.Slack repo](https://github.com/Visibilityltd/Visibility.Lambda.Slack)